 1 1/2 tablespoons El Yucateco Black Label Reserve Hot Sauce

 I haven’t posted a beef recipe in quite a while, so I’m happy that the one I’m sharing is absolutely delicious!
 It’s really simple to make as well!
-This recipe is from the latest Cooking Light and works great as a weeknight dinner.
+This recipe for Beef Tenderloin Steaks with Chipotle Butter and Bell Pepper Sauce is from the latest Cooking Light and works great as a weeknight dinner.
 I paired it with the suggested side, Cilantro-Cumin Quinoa, which was also really tasty.

 I found the portion of my steaks to be too big, so the below ingredients is a smaller cut than is shown.
 The beef tenderloin steaks are topped with a simple bell pepper saute and chipotle butter, so a flavorful dinner is ready in no time!